na-na-hi/renget/archive/CharacterProvider-GuideToBotmaking.md

 ##### Visual Studio Code
 I recommend downloading [Visual Studio Code](https://code.visualstudio.com/download) for editing your character cards and prompts.
 When creating a new text file, simply select 'Markdown' as the language for optimal formatting.
 Visual Studio Code is a handy editor that I personally find convenient.
 However, feel free to choose any other text editor you're comfortable with – be it Wordpad, Microsoft Word, Obsidian, or even editing directly within SillyTavern.

+I use Monokai Pro theme for VS Strudio

 Make sure to enable `Word Wrap`:
 View > Word Wrap (or press `Alt+Z`)